anandhu-co-in/Netflix_clone_php_mySQL/README.md

 # Netflix_clone_php_mySQL
 Clone of Netflix using php,mySQL and JavaScript.
 Integrated with PayPal Sandbox.
-Coded along udemy course :

 ## LIVE LINK : https://mynetflixclone.000webhostapp.com/

 #Test accounts if you need to try out the app